Purely Inseparable ring extensions: Abstract

 \section{Abstract}

 We revisit the concept of special algebras, also known as \textit{purely inseparable ring extensions}.
 This concept extends the notion of purely inseparable field extensions to the more general context of extensions of commutative rings.
 We use differential operators methods to provide a characterization for a ring extension to be purely inseparable in terms of a condition on certain modules of differential operators associated to the ring extension.
-This approach is also used to recover an already known characterization involving the modules of principal parts.
+This approach is also used to re-obtain an already known characterization involving the modules of principal parts.

-Next, given a purely inseparable ring extension $A\subset C$, we aim to understand which intermediate rings $A\subset B\subset C$ satisfy the property that both $A\subset B$ and $B\subset C$ are both flat extensions by considering only the subalgebra $\on{End}_B(C)$ of $\on{End}_A(C)$.
-To achieve this, we prove a generalization of the Jacobson-Bourbaki theorem on Galois correspondence for field extensions to the setting of commutative ring extensions with homeomorphic spectra.
+Next, given a purely inseparable ring extension $A\subset C$, we prove a Galois correspondence between intermediate rings $A\subset B\subset C$ such that $C$ is a projective $B$-module and $A$-subalgebras $H\leq \End_A(C)$ that are also (left) $C$-module direct summand, obtaining a generalization of the Jacobson-Bourbaki theorem.

-Finally, given a tower of ring extensions $A\subset B\subset C$, we consider the question of whether the fact that two of the three extensions $A\subset C$, $A\subset B$, and $B\subset C$ are purely inseparable implies that the third one is also purely inseparable.
+Finally, given a tower of ring extensions $A\subset B\subset C$, we address the question of whether the fact that two of the three extensions $A\subset C$, $A\subset B$, and $B\subset C$ are purely inseparable implies that the third one is also purely inseparable.